yugabyte/yugabyte-db/docs/content/stable/explore/ysql-language-features/indexes-constraints/unique-index-ysql.md

 type: docs
 ---

-If you need values in some of the columns to be unique, you can specify your index as `UNIQUE`.
+If you need values in some of the columns to be unique, you can create a UNIQUE index on that column.
+The behavior is more of a constraint than an index.
+If a table has a primary key or a [UNIQUE constraint](../../data-manipulation/#constraints) defined, a corresponding unique index is created automatically.

 When a unique index is applied to two or more columns, the combined values in these columns can't be duplicated in multiple rows.
-Note that because a `NULL` value is treated as a distinct value, you can have multiple `NULL` values in a column with a unique index.
+Note that because a NULL value is treated as a distinct value, you can have multiple NULL values in a column with a unique index.

-If a table has a primary key or a [UNIQUE constraint](../other-constraints/#unique-constraint) defined, a corresponding unique index is created automatically.

 ## Syntax